-Almost every industry uses real-time data analytics solutions provided by data science.
-This is especially true in e-commerce, sports betting, trading, custom marketing, and politics, which requires real-time updates on election results.
+Almost every industry uses real-time data analytics solutions as well as real-time predictive analytics software, and there are lots of real-time big data use cases.
+This is especially true in e-commerce, sports betting, trading, custom marketing, and politics (where real-time updates on election results are a must).

-Analytics solutions are designed to minimize the time spent making decisions.
-They have to be capable of collecting and promptly processing lots of data as real time provides many users with timely insights and analytics.
-Existing software solutions rarely offer exhaustive data in an easy-to-view format along with a personalized approach.
+Real-time analytics platforms minimize the time spent making decisions.
+They have to be capable of real-time big data processing to provide many users with timely insights and analytics.
+Existing analytics solutions rarely offer exhaustive data in an easy-to-view structure along with a personalized approach.
 But they really should!

-Why should analytics software offer exhaustive data and a personalized approach?
+Why should real-time data analytics solutions offer exhaustive data and a personalized approach?

-Take Netflix, for example.
-Netflix collects information on customers’ searches, ratings, watch history, etc. As a data-driven company, Netflix uses machine learning algorithms and A/B tests to drive real-time content recommendations for its customers.
+There are lots of real-time analytics examples.
+Let’s consider Netflix, which collects information on customers’ searches, ratings, watch history, etc. As a data-driven company, Netflix uses machine learning algorithms and A/B testing to drive real-time content recommendations for customers.

-This approach enables Netflix to provide customers with personalized suggestions and content similar to what they’ve already watched, or to advise titles from a specific genre.
-Thanks to such personalization, Netflix saves $1 billion a year in value from customer retention.
+This enables Netflix to provide customers with personalized suggestions, highlight content similar to what they’ve already watched, or advise titles from a specific genre.
+Thanks to such personalization, Netflix gains $1 billion a year in value from customer retention.

-If your idea is to build a comprehensive but simple tool capable of speeding up data processing, this introduction to real-time big data management will give you a competitive advantage.
-Note that the tool you’ll create will have to deal with big data.
-To begin this complete guide to real-time big data processing, let’s define what exactly big data is.
+If your idea is to build a comprehensive but simple tool capable of smooth real-time data processing, this introduction to a real-time data management system will give you a competitive advantage.
+Note that the tool you create will have to deal with big data.
+To begin this complete guide to real-time big data processing (supported by real-time big data processing examples), let’s define what exactly big data is.

 Big data: a big deal for making optimal decisions

 Big data refers to data sets so large that traditional data processing software can’t handle them.
 The emergence of big data happened gradually thanks to multiple favorable conditions.